-To strengthen both national policy frameworks and implementation capabilities, we will foster human and institutional capacitybuilding initiatives across all ITU-D Priorities.
-Key areas of focus remain upskilling governments and key national and regional stakeholders, building national ICT data and statistics capacities and cybersecurity resilience.
+To strengthen both national policy and regulatory frameworks and implementation capabilities, we will foster human and institutional capacity-building initiatives across all ITU-D Priorities.
+Key areas of focus remain upskilling governments, regulators and key national and regional stakeholders, building national ICT data and statistics capacities and cybersecurity resilience.

 We recognize the need to fast-track investment in science, technology and innovation, acknowledging that digital innovation ecosystems are essential to re-energizing economies, supporting structural transformation and addressing critical sustainability challenges.
 A strategic approach to creating enabling policy and business environments is necessary to scale digital innovation, entrepreneurship and the digitization of economies.
 Strengthening digital and innovation capacities across sectors and government can improve productivity, economic diversification and competitiveness of national industries, promoting equitable participation of all countries in the global digital economy and the achievement of SDGs.

 We pledge to support digital skills development initiatives for diverse demographics to ensure that all people have the abilities needed to engage effectively in the digital economy, reducing inequalities.
-Such initiatives may include digital skills development centres and training, specialized capacitybuilding programmes and knowledge transfer initiatives that assist governments, businesses and entrepreneurs to engage with digital technologies and support value creation.
+Such initiatives may include digital skills development centres and training, specialized capacity-building programmes and knowledge transfer initiatives that assist governments, businesses and entrepreneurs to engage with digital technologies and support value creation.
 National and regional innovation centres can be further leveraged as institutional capacity-building mechanisms for research, training, co-creation on specific problems and the incubation of agile solutions by governments and ecosystem stakeholders.

 We will create synergies, strengthen collaboration and uphold existing commitments while building inclusive global and regional partnerships between public and private sectors, international funding agencies and other stakeholders to pool resources, knowledge and good practices across stakeholder groups and regions.
 We will further leverage regional, international, South-South and Triangular Cooperation as means to accelerate the speed and scale of action across the UN development system and partners along with nationally designed and led initiatives towards the achievement of SDGs.